-St. Thomas Energy Inc. (the Company or St. Thomas Energy) is a local

-- 4. develop intelligent capabilities (smart metering, automated field data - 5. collection, etc.) within their power distribution framework.
-However, - 6. attaining the targeted capabilities could not be achieved by applying current - 7. engineering concepts due to technological challenges, such the requirement for - 8. high data integrity and security, and data transmission over environments - 9. prone to noise and other interferences. - 10.

-- 11. This project represents a technological advancement in the fields of - 12.
+- St. Thomas Energy Inc. (the Company or St. Thomas Energy) is a local - 2. electricity distribution company which delivers power to over 16,500 - 3. businesses and residents of the St. Thomas in Ontario.
+The Company seeks to - develop intelligent capabilities (smart metering, automated field data - 5. collection, etc.) within their power distribution framework.
+However, - attaining the targeted capabilities could not be achieved by applying current 6. - 7. engineering concepts due to technological challenges, such the requirement for - 8. high data integrity and security, and data transmission over environments - 9 . prone to noise and other interferences. - 10. - 11.
+This project represents a technological advancement in the fields of - 12.
 Electrical Engineering and Telecommunications.
 If this project is successful, - 13.
-St. Thomas Energy would have: - 14. - 15. developed a generic geographical information management architecture that - 16. can flexibly integrate and interact with disparate legacy and newer electrical - 17. and software sub-systems, while providing reliable geo-referenced monitoring - 18. in real-time.
+St. Thomas Energy would have: - 14. - 15. - developed a generic geographical information management architecture that - 16. can flexibly integrate and interact with disparate legacy and newer electrical - 17. and software sub-systems, while providing reliable geo-referenced monitoring - 18. in real-time.
 The architecture will enable advanced technologies such as - 19.
-FIT/microFlT analytic tools and load monitoring systems to be integrated 20. within the distribution network for spatially-driven monitoring, connection - 21. impact analysis, etc.
+FIT/microFlT analytic tools and load monitoring systems to be integrated - 20. within the distribution network for spatially-driven monitoring, connection - 21. impact analysis, etc.